quicwg/base-drafts/draft-ietf-quic-recovery.md

 possible.

-Until the server has validated the client's address on the path, the amount of data it can send is limited, as specified in {{QUIC-TRANSPORT}}.
+Until the server has validated the client's address on the path, the amount of data it can send is limited, as specified in Section 8.1 of {{QUIC-TRANSPORT}}.
 If not all unacknowledged CRYPTO data can be sent, then all unacknowledged CRYPTO data sent in Initial packets should be retransmitted.
 If no data can be sent, then no alarm should be armed until data has been received from the client.

 Because the server could be blocked until more packets are received, the client MUST start the crypto retransmission timer even if there is no unacknowledged